ndf-zz/tiny-v1/README.md

 ### Responses

 Tiny will echo any valid command back to the host, acknowledging the command.
-In addition several messages are sent un-solicited by the tiny.
+In addition, several messages are sent un-solicited by the tiny.
 In each case below, [CLOCK] is the big-endian 32 bit clock time of the event being reported.